Cumberland Cohort 2022

 Lakeisha Bradley earned her Bachelor of Science degree from the University of Alabama in Biology with a concentration in Secondary Education.
 Lakeisha has taught secondary science in Cumberland County Schools for 10 years.
 She was an active member of the School Improvement Team for many years, as well as the School Improvement Team Chair for four years.
 Within her school, Lakeisha has served as HOSA Advisor, Yearbook Advisor, and Grants Committee Facilitator.
 As her school expanded from a health science concentration to a career and technical focus, she maintained a vital role as the Advisory Board Liaison to help implement career pathway opportunities with local leaders in the community and expand upon the development of the school’s new vision.
 Lakeisha’s passion for hands-on, real life applications in science has extended well beyond the classroom.
 Lakeisha taught both biology and earth science at Cumberland Polytechnic High School, formerly known as Howard Health & Life Sciences High School.
 She is now the lead instructor for the Teaching for Excellence in a Career in Health (TEACH) program at the Southern Area Regional Health Education Center and serves as a Math and Science teacher for Upward Bound at Fayetteville State University.
 She completed her Principal Residency at Hope Mills Middle School during the 2021-2022 school year.
 She currently serves as Assistant Principal at Cross Creek Early College High in Cumberland County.
 Lakeisha can be reached at email@example.com.

 Jonathan Dent earned a Bachelor of Science degree in Exercise and Sport Science from the University of North Carolina at Greensboro in 2005.
 He has taught Physical Education and Health at Mac Williams Middle School for 15 years.
 He coached soccer at Mac Williams for 11 years and at Cape Fear High school for four years.
 Jonathan was the Mid South High School Boys Coach of the year in 2016 and was named the Fayetteville Observer Prep High School Coach of the year in 2017.
 He also coached wrestling for 12 years at Mac Williams.
 He is a National AIC coach as recognized by the NFHSA.
 Jonathan has helped to organize and present CCS professional development in Physical Education, served on the Super Fitness Field Day scoring/planning/judging committee, and serves as a Beginning Teacher Mentor at his school.
-He completed his Principal Residency at Ashley Elementary School during the 2021-2022 school year and currently serves as Assistant Principal at Terry Sandford High School in Cumberland County.
-Jonathan can be reached at email@example.com.
+He completed his Principal Residency at Ashley Elementary School during the 2021-2022 school year then served as Assistant Principal at Terry Sandford High School in Cumberland County.
+Currently, Jonathan serves as Assistant Principal and Athletic Director for Cape Fear High School in Cumberland County.
+Jonathan can be reached at firstname.lastname@example.org.

 Kacheckia Dewitt earned a Bachelor of Science degree in Biology from Troy University.
 She is a lateral entry teacher and has taught Project Lead the Way Biomedical Sciences and Health Occupations courses at the Academy of Health Sciences and Technology at Westover High School since the beginning of her career.
 She has served as the school’s HOSA advisor, a beginning teacher mentor, and interim Director of the Academy of Health Sciences and Technology.
 Kacheckia remains active throughout the community and state as the Sandhills Region HOSA Advisor and the Chair-Elect of NC HOSA.
 In her free time, she enjoys sharing STEM learning opportunities at schools and programs in Cumberland County that may not have access to transformative learning opportunities.
 She has taught forensics and biomedical science using STEM activities for the Southern Regional Area Health Education Center in Fayetteville, NC and 21st Century Community Learning Centers at Fayetteville State University and Douglas Byrd High School.
 She completed her Principal Residency at Montclair Elementary School during the 2021-2022 school year.
 Kacheckia is currently the Assistant Principal at East Lee Middle School in Lee County as of June 2022.
 Kacheckia can be reached at email@example.com .

 Marissa Fux earned her undergraduate degree in Special Education with a concentration in reading from the University of North Carolina at Pembroke.
 Marissa has worked as a special education teacher in Cumberland County Schools.
 Currently she is an Exceptional Children’s Case Manager for two elementary schools and one high school in Cumberland County Schools.
 Marissa was named the 2019-2020 Teacher of the Year for South View Middle School.
 She has been involved in community outreach and has served as a School Improvement Team member, broadcasting advisor, pep squad coach, mentor for beginning teachers, PBIS team member, yearbook advisor, and picture day coordinator.
 She completed her Principal Residency at Margaret Willis Elementary School during the 2021-2022 school year.
-Marissa is currently the Assistant Principal at Lee County High School as of June 2022.
-Marissa can be reached at email@example.com .
+Marissa then served as the Assistant Principal at Lee County High School.
+Currently, she serves as Assistant Principal at Cape Fear High School in Cumberland County.
+Marissa can be reached at firstname.lastname@example.org .

 Stephen Hall, Jr.